Pop quiz! Which one of these do home sellers find most stressful?

 If some of your appliances are stainless steel and others aren’t, replace the ones that aren’t.

-Upgrading to stainless steel appliances is one of the best things you can do before selling a house.
+Upgrading to stainless steel appliances is one of the best tips to get your home ready.

 Not just in-person, but in your photos too.